GMAT Combinatorics: an Introduction

 At the risk of blowing all the secrets too early, let’s do this at the beginning.

-If you can answer three Core Questions, you’ll be able to answer any Combinatorics question that the GMAT decides to throw at you.
+If you can answer three simple Core Questions, you’ll be able to answer any Combinatorics question that the GMAT decides to throw at you.

 How Many Spaces?